Who should take a CPOE Evaluation Tool?

 Hospitals can access the CPOE Evaluation Tool from the Survey Dashboard, once they have submitted Sections 1 and 2 of the online survey.
 Users can return to complete and submit the rest of the survey at a later date (Sections 3-9).
 Due to updates to the CPOE Evaluation Tool, the Tool will not be accessible from the Survey Dashboard until April 15th.

 How is the Test Conducted?

-Once you submit Section 2 in the online survey tool, the “CPOE Tool” button will appear on the Survey Dashboard.
-A brief demographics form will need to be completed.
-Once the demographics form is complete, continue on to the next screen to select a Sample or Adult Inpatient Test from the dropdown menu.
+Once you submit Sections 1 and 2 in the online survey tool, the “CPOE Tool” button will appear on the Survey Dashboard.
+A brief hospital information form will need to be completed.
+Once the form is complete, continue on to the next screen to select a Sample or Adult Inpatient Test from the dropdown menu.

 The same time limit applies to both the Sample and Adult Inpatient Tests.
 For each test started, you have:

-- four hours elapsed time to complete Steps 1-3, then
+- 3 hours elapsed time to complete Steps 1-2, then

-- two and a half hours elapsed time to complete Steps 4-5.
+- 3 hours elapsed time to complete Steps 3-6

-More information is available in the CPOE Evaluation Tool Instructions.
+More detailed information, including how to plan for the test, is available in the CPOE Evaluation Tool Instructions.